f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab2.rst

 Prior to defining a solution, validate the issue by testing the application to validate ASM’s behavior:

 - RDP to the lab jump station
-- From the jump station
-- Open Chrome and browse to http://hackazon.f5demo.com/product/view?id=72%00
+- From the jump station, open Chrome and browse to http://hackazon.f5demo.com/product/view?id=72%00
 - Verify that you receive the ASM block page
 - Test a few more products (e.g. id 73, 7, 45)
 - Open Terminal application